 - How directors are elected or removed

-- Resolving disputes among the directors
+- How to resolve disputes among the directors

-In addition to drafting corporate bylaws, it is usually recommended that your public benefit corporation have a written conflict of interest policy.
-Most conflict of interest policies require directors to disclose any potential conflicts and bar interested directors from voting on any matter where they may have an interest.
+In addition to drafting corporate bylaws, your nonprofit should create a written conflict of interest policy.
+Most conflict of interest policies require directors to disclose any potential conflicts.
+It would prohibit any interested directors from voting on any matter where they may have an interest.

-Step 4: Hold the First Board of Directors Meeting
+4. Hold the First Board of Directors Meeting

-- Adopt the corporate bylaws
+- Voting to adopt the corporate bylaws

-California requires that every corporation have at least three board officers:
+- California requires that every corporation have at least three board officers:

 - President or chief executive officer